 Mobile design is a relatively new but vital consideration.
 Just a decade ago, designing for the web meant designing for a desktop computer; now it means designing for mobile devices too.
 Mobile phones are driving an increasing amount of web traffic and the numbers are only going to grow.

-Creating a great web experience for mobile users requires more than just creating responsive web design, though.
+Creating a great web experience for mobile users requires more than just creating responsive web design (opens in new tab) (though a top website builder can help, as can your web hosting choice).
 In this article, you can discover the foundational mobile-site design principles.

 01. Build goal-oriented experiences